bluecatlabs/bluecat-gateway-ansible-module/README.md

 ## Standards
 When contributing to the Gateway Ansible Module, please ensure that the code is of good quality
 - The Gateway Ansible Module is written with the PEP8 standard in mind
-- Use meaningfull variable and function names
+- Use meaningful variable and function names

 ## Contributing